Venezuela: Economy

 The recovery of oil prices after 2001 boosted the Venezuelan economy and facilitated social spending.
 With social programs such as the Bolivarian Missions, Venezuela initially made progress in social development in the 2000s, particularly in areas such as health, education, and poverty.
 Many of the social policies pursued by Chávez and his administration were jump-started by the Millennium Development Goals, eight goals that Venezuela and 188 other nations agreed to in September 2000.
-The sustainability of the Bolivarian Missions has been questioned due to the Bolivarian state's overspending on public works and because the Chávez government did not save funds for future economic hardships like other OPEC nations; with economic issues and poverty rising as a result of their policies in the 2010s.
-In 2003 the government of Hugo Chávez implemented currency controls after capital flight led to a devaluation of the currency.
+The sustainability of the Bolivarian Missions has been questioned due to the Bolivarian state's overspending on public works and because the Chávez government did not save funds for future economic hardships, with economic issues and poverty rising as a result of their policies in the 2010s.

+In 2003, the government of Hugo Chávez implemented currency controls after capital flight led to a devaluation of the currency.
 This led to the development of a parallel market of dollars in the subsequent years.
-The fallout of the 2008 global financial crisis saw a renewed economic downturn.
+The Great Recession led to a renewed economic downturn.
 Despite controversial data shared by the Venezuelan government showing that the country had halved malnutrition following one of the UN's Millennium Development Goals, shortages of staple goods began to occur in Venezuela and malnutrition began to increase.

 In early 2013, Venezuela devalued its currency due to growing shortages in the country.
 The shortages included, and still include, necessities such as toilet paper, milk, and flour.
-Fears rose so high due to the toilet paper shortage that the government occupied a toilet paper factory, and continued further plans to nationalize other industrial aspects like food distribution.
+Fears rose so high due to the toilet paper shortage that the government occupied a toilet paper factory, and continued plans to nationalize other industrial aspects like food distribution.

 Venezuela's bond ratings have also decreased multiple times in 2013 due to decisions by the president Nicolás Maduro.
-One of his decisions was to force stores and their warehouses to sell all of their products, which led to even more shortages in the future.
 In 2016, consumer prices in Venezuela increased 800% and the economy declined by 18.6%, entering an economic depression.
 Venezuela's outlook was deemed negative by most bond-rating services in 2017.
 For 2018 an inflation rate of 1,000,000 percent was projected, putting Venezuela in a similar situation to that in Germany in 1923 or Zimbabwe in the late 2000s.